Trade marking is internationally recognized to safely protect and guard against fraudulent imitations.

 Kambaba jasper is usually NOT a dark background (Matrix).
 The base color of Kambaba is usually "bluish-gray-green with mottled fossilized stromatolite algae patterns of black spots with black swirls and sometimes green spots with less black, but the base (background color) of the kambaba fossil is usually lighter bluish-gray-green."

-Kambaba jasper is a sedimentary stone of fossilized algae (stromatolite - a mass of algae) that fossilized over time turning the algae into stromatolite Jasper (Kambaba).
+Kambaba jasper is a sedimentary stone of fossilized algae (stromatolite - a mass of algae) from the ancient ocean that fossilized over time turning the algae into stromatolite Jasper (Kambaba/Crocodile rock).
 The colors that are often expressed are the result of the interaction of biological and sedimentary processes, together with subsequent chemistry and mineral exchange.
 Stromatolite Kambaba Jasper (sometimes sold as Kambaba Jasper) has green to black coloring, marked by fossilized ‘biomass’ structures.
 Stromatolites contain rudimentary algae fossils and are known to be among the plants that contributed to the production of oxygen in the early atmosphere of earth.
 Stromatolite Kambaba Jasper contains evidence of the planet’s biological activity over many thousands of years.
 Stromatolite Kambaba Jasper is a stromatolite jasper of loden green with mottled patterns of black specks with black swirl and orb patterns.
 Kambaba Jasper Is a biological fossil of bioorganic origin (stromatolite).

 2 examples of Nebula Stone